Estimated reading time: 5 minutes

 A sabbatical program might look like:

-A sabbatical program should be facilitated by the church board and be directed by a sabbatical leave policy that provides clear expectations, a defined application process, and logistical information to help the applicant.
+A sabbatical program should be facilitated by the church board and guided by a sabbatical leave policy that sets clear expectations, defines the application process, and provides applicants with logistical information.

 A sabbatical leave policy can include: